Integralist/integralist.co.uk/content/posts/basic-shell-scripting.md

 f!bar
 ```

-Where as if we didn't use the squeeze command we would've seen `f!!!bar` instead (notice the 'o' was translated multiple times)..
+Whereas if we didn't use the squeeze command we would've seen `f!!!bar` instead (notice the 'o' was translated multiple times)..

 ### du